NoaBenDror/Introduction_To_Computer_Science/README.md

-# Introduction_To_Computer_Science
+# Introduction-To-Computer-Science
-Exercises in the course Introduction to Computer Science at HUJI
+Ex's of course Introduction To Computer Science (Python) in the Hebrew University of Jerusalem - 2018